imtheaaron/Project1/README.md

 **Maximum Temperature Data**
 This was pulled using an API call from the WorldWeatherOnline dataset for 1 year of past data.

+## Code
+The relevant code can be found in four numbered Jupyter Notebooks, ordered 1-4 in the order of the data collection and analysis process.
+1-Solar_Farms.ipynb
+2-Citynameformatting.ipynb
+3-API_weather_data.ipynb
+4-Analysis_and_plotting.ipynb

 ## Results

 Real Estate Pricing Data: